Machine Learning for Event Reconstruction in the CMS Phase-2 High Granularity Calorimeter Endcap: Hadron energy regression

 \section{Hadron energy regression}

 For hadronic \tracksters{}, the energy resolution of the calorimeter can be considerably improved with machine-learning based regression.
-Using a Graph Neural Network, fed with all the reconstructed hits of a test beam setup with charged pions, it was shown that a significant energy resolution improvement on hadronic showers was possible~\cite{HGCALPionGNN}, as the neural network can learn the structure of the shower and partly compensate for energy leakage.
+Using a Graph Neural Network, fed with all the reconstructed hits of a test beam setup with charged pions (without pileup), it was shown that an improvement in the energy resolution of hadronic showers up to a factor 2 was possible~\cite{HGCALPionGNN}, as the neural network can learn the structure of the shower and partly compensate for energy leakage.